'I had a terrific time and made some fond memories' - Calderwood looking forward to his Cobblers return

 Following a 19-year playing career that saw him make over 100 appearances for Mansfield, Swindon and Tottenham, Calderwood's first managerial role came at the Cobblers in 2003.

-The now 54-year-old spent three years at the club and after missing out on promotion in his first two seasons - despite making the play-offs both times - it was a case of third time lucky when he led the Cobblers to second place in League Two in 2005/06, behind champions Carlisle United.
+The now 54-year-old spent the three years at the club and after missing out on promotion despite reaching the play-offs in his first two seasons, it was a case of third time lucky when he led the Cobblers to second place in League Two in 2005/06, behind champions Carlisle United.

 Calderwood has since taken charge of Nottingham Forest and Hibernian but the bulk of his coaching career has been as an assistant manager at several clubs, including Newcastle United, Norwich City, Brighton & Hove Albion and Aston Villa.